 Conforming loan limits were first implemented by the Housing and Economic Recovery Act of 2008.
 They were put in place to make Freddie Mac- and Fannie Mae-backed mortgages easier to access for homebuyers getting conforming loans.
 The FHFA typically changes these limits on an annual basis to account for price movement in the real estate market.

 As a result of the above legislation, jumbo loans have become especially risky for lenders, hence the stringent approval requirements.
 This is because Fannie Mae and Freddie Mac will not back mortgages that are larger than the conforming limits.
 As a result, lenders will take the hit if you default on your loan.

 Ultimately, gaining the trust of your lender is the best way to increase your chances of getting a jumbo loan.
 Ensure your credit score is up to par, your debts are minimal and your steady income will be able to cover your payments throughout the course of the loan.

 Tips for Finding the Right Lender

 - Before you sign off on any loan, it’s important that you understand your current financial situation and future financial plans.
 A financial advisor can help with that.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.